yuchaoran2011/gpt2-mlx/blogpost.md

 #### How It Works

-In PyTorch, operations execute eagerly—when you write `z = x + y`, the addition happens immediately.
+In PyTorch, operations execute eagerly (e.g., when you write `z = x + y`, the addition happens immediately).
 In MLX, operations build a computation graph that only executes when explicitly materialized via `mx.eval()` or when the result is needed (e.g., converting to a Python scalar or NumPy array).

 This is similar to JAX's approach but distinct from PyTorch's eager execution model.
 The MLX documentation provides a [detailed explanation of lazy evaluation](https://ml-explore.github.io/mlx/build/html/usage/lazy_evaluation.html).